Chattanooga Brain Injury Attorneys

 How Long Do I Have to File a Brain Injury Lawsuit?

-In Tennessee, you have only one year from the date you suffered a brain injury to take legal action.
-In Georgia and Alabama, you have two years from the date you were injured to start the legal process.
+• In Tennessee, you have only one year from the date you suffered a brain injury to take legal action

 Many brain injuries are not initially detectable after an inciting accident or incident.
 In these scenarios, discovery rules give you additional time from the date you discovered or should have reasonably discovered the brain injury and its cause.
 In Tennessee and Alabama, you get one year from the date of discovery to bring a claim, while in Tennessee, you get two years.

-What Damages Can I Recover for Brain Injuries?
+What Damages Can I Recover for a TBI?

 A personal injury lawsuit is meant to put you back in the financial position you were in before you sustained your brain injury.
-This means you can potentially secure compensation for both quantifiable expenses related to the injury (known as economic damages or compensatory damages) as well as money for other consequences resulting from your condition (referred to as non-economic damages).
-Our team at The Hamilton Firm can assess your case and help you understand what you can expect to recover.
+This means you can secure compensation for both quantifiable expenses related to the injury (economic damages) as well as money for other consequences resulting from your condition (non-economic damages).

 Our Chattanooga brain injury lawyers will vigorously fight to get you full compensation for all losses, including: